Bank – A joint-stock company that receives deposits from the public and provides loans. It must have a banking licence to perform these activities.

 Insurance of foreign banks based outside EU with a branch in the Czech Republic – Deposits with these institutions are insured trough the Guarantee System.
 The conditions of deposit insurance are the same as in case of deposit insurance in Czech banks, building savings bank or cooperative credit union.

 Interest – Calculated as the multiple of the initial principal and the interest rate divided by 100.

 Interest rate – Usually stated as a percentage and is the price of the borrowed or deposited money.

 Legal entity – A unit comprised of persons possessing certain rights and obligations.
 It can be a business company, cooperative, state company, bank, insurance company, etc.

 Natural person – An individual with rights and obligations (a human).

 Participants in the deposit insurance system – Banks, banks with registered office outside the EU, building savings banks and cooperative credit unions that pay annual contributions to the Deposit Insurance Fund.

-Payout bank – a bank,through its selected branches, where clients can withdraw their deposit compensation.
+Payout bank – a bank,through its selected branches the clients can withdraw their deposit compensation.
 The Guarantee System selects the payout bank every 4 years in a public tender according to the Act No 134/20016 on Public Procurement, as amended.
-At the moment, the payout bank is Česká spořitelna, a.s.
+Since April 20, 2021 Komerční banka , a.s. has been determined as a payout bank.